HsuShihLi/Nodejs.web/README.md

 Step 3.

-Go to terminal, cd "yourfilename". onc you're in the right folder, type "node app.js" or "node app".
+Go to terminal, cd "yourfilename". once you're in the right folder, type "node app.js" or "node app".
 Enter -> should shows "yourfilename" app started on port 3030.